neoistheone123/factorybot4j/GETTING_STARTED.md

 Attempting to define multiple factories with the same name will raise an error.

-Factories can be defined anywhere, but will be automatically loaded after calling FactoryGirl.findDefinitions if factories are defined in files at the following locations:
+Factories can be defined anywhere, but will be automatically loaded after calling FactoryBot.findDefinitions if factories are defined in files at the following locations:

 `
-test/java/factorygirl4j/factories/**/*.java
+test/java/factorybot4j/factories/**/*.java
 `

 ## Using factories
 ___
-factorygirl4j supports the following different build strategies: build, create
+factorybot4j supports the following different build strategies: build, create

 ```
 // Returns a User instance that's not saved